 - the type of move recreating the position (see Chinese Superko below).

-The main variants of the superko rule in use are:
+The main variants in use of the superko rule and other rules on repetitions are:

 The following variants have been used in theoretical discussions: